coreos/rpm-ostree/docs/extensions.md

 commit.
 After performing a depsolve, it downloads the extension packages and places them in an output directory.

+This can then be used as part of the same (or related) pipeline that runs `rpm-ostree compose tree` to ship extension packages.

 ## extensions.yaml

 The format of the `extensions.yaml` file is as follow: